KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: The Halo model

 where $\mathcal{P}(M)$ is the mass-dependent Poisson parameter defined as:

 which is unity if $\langle N_{\mathrm{s}} \vert M \rangle$ is given by a Poisson distribution, larger than unity if the distribution is wider than a Poisson distribution (also called super-Poissonian distribution) or smaller than unity if the distribution is narrower than a Poisson distribution (also called sub-Poissonian distribution).
-We limit ourselves to cases in which $\mathcal{P}(M)$ is independent of halo mass, i.e., $\mathcal{P}(M) = \mathcal{P}$, and we treat $\mathcal{P}$ as a free parameter.
+In our fiducial analysis we limit ourselves to cases in which $\mathcal{P}(M)$ is independent of halo mass, i.e., $\mathcal{P}(M) = \mathcal{P}$, and we treat $\mathcal{P}$ as a free parameter.
+In Appendix~\ref{sec:poisson_model} we present an extension to our fiducial analysis, allowing for mass-dependence in the Poisson parameter, based on the observed distribution of satellite galaxies in the GAMA group catalogue \citep{Robotham2011}.
+Our findings are sensitive to the selection criteria chosen for the GAMA group catalogue.
+We are nevertheless able to conclude that assuming the Poisson parameter is independent of halo mass impacts our primary cosmological parameter constraints (mostly $S_8$) at an acceptable $\sim 1\sigma$ level.

 Overall, all the free parameters used to describe the halo occupation distributions and the connection with the dark matter are: